Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

     - New Trigger
     - Begin the task On a schedule
       - In Settings:
-        Weekly - Start on <leave current date> at 4:00 PM - Recur every 1 week on Saturday
+        Weekly - Start on <leave current date> at 8:00 AM - Recur every 1 week on Saturday
     - In Advanced Settings:
         nothing should be checked except 'Enabled'